Hyeonmin-Kim/k-llmsat-parse/README.md

 # K-LLMSAT-PARSE

-An interactive GUI for efficient test parsing
+A helper module for efficient test parsing

+## How to Use

 ## Workflow

 - [x] Parsing pdf to txt files
 - [x] Manual cleaning
 - [x] Parsing txt to json
-- [ ] Rendering with basic prompting rule
+- [x] Rendering with basic prompting rule